Documentation

 Where do API keys live, and is that safe?

-AI provider keys and the Massive browser key are stored in your browser's local storage.
-For browser-mode providers, requests go directly from your browser to the provider.
-Use minimally scoped, revocable keys, avoid shared machines, and prefer backend mode for the Massive key in public deployments.
+AI provider keys, the Massive browser key, and the Alpaca browser key id + secret are stored in your browser's local storage.
+For browser-mode providers, requests go directly from your browser to the provider — which means the Alpaca secret is exposed to the browser (an accepted bring-your-own-credential tradeoff).
+Binance and OKX require no keys at all.
+Use minimally scoped, revocable keys, avoid shared machines, and prefer backend mode for equity-provider keys in public deployments.
 See Setting Up an AI Provider.

 Next steps